butlin/presentations/MEDI2101 Wk 2_1 Respiratory ventilation.md

 <figure>
   <img src="images/UpperAndLowerRespiratory.png" alt="" width="40%">
   <figcaption>
-    Referring to the bulk movement of air into, and out of, the lungs (specifically, alveoli) from the surrounding atmosphere.
+   <p>Referring to the bulk movement of air into, and out of, the lungs (specifically, alveoli) from the surrounding atmosphere.</p>

 - Upper respiratory tract
   - Mouth (oral) cavity (air and food)